Tizway

-Tizway (foaled on February 17, 2005) is an American Thoroughbred racehorse who won the 2011 Whitney Stakes and Metropolitan Handicap.
+Tizway (February 17, 2005 – March 2, 2024) was an American Thoroughbred racehorse who won the 2011 Whitney Stakes and Metropolitan Handicap.

 Racing career

 Early career

 Tizway's debut came in a 2-year-old maiden special weight at Aqueduct Racecourse.
 He came in 6th place and did not run again that year.

 As a three-year-old, Tizway did not run in any stakes races.
 His first 4 races he lost.
 Out of them his best finish was a third.
 But on the 5th try Tizway won his first race.
 He never raced again as a three-year-old.

 2009: Four-Year-Old Season

 After 10 months of rest, Tizway came in 2nd in his return before winning his 2nd race, an allowance.
 He ran in the Whitney for the first time.
 This was also the first time Tizway ran in a stakes race.
 He ended up in 4th.
 He also was 3rd in the Jockey Club Gold Cup.
-In his last race as a 4-year-old, Tizway was entered in the Japan Cup Dirt.
-He finished 12th.
+In his last race as a 4-year-old, Tizway was entered in the Japan Cup Dirt, where he finished 12th behind Espoir City.